March to May; September to November

 Day 17 | Depart Kathmandu

-- Permits & other local taxes
+- Applicable local and government taxes

-- Farewell dinner at an authentic Nepali restaurant in Kathmandu
+- Welcome dinner in Kathmandu

 - Personal expenses such as telephone, laundry, bottled water, bar bills, etc.

-- Trekking gear (also available on hire)
+- Personal trekking gear (Available on hire)

-- Tips for guide & local staffs
+- Personal tips for guide and local staffs

 - Any extra cost arising out of natural calamities or cancellation of the program